fuushyn/LogFrog/readme.md

-# PyLog
+# FrogLog

-PyLog is an efficient, thread-safe logging library in Python.
+FrogLog is an efficient, thread-safe logging library in Python.
 This nimble logger, designed with simplicity, offers non-blocking, asynchronous logging, making it perfect for applications that prioritize performance.

 ## Features